-The Plan B option is standard for extramural M.S. students, but is only rarely allowed for on-campus M.S. students.
-Any request for this option must be submitted on an NRES Request for Action form with all the required attachments during the first year of the program (Appendix C).
-The Graduate Admissions and Policy Committee considered these requests on their individual merit and their decisions are final.
-This option is a terminal degree program, and students completing this option should not plan to pursue a career in research.
+The Plan B option is standard for extramural M.S. students.
+To change to Plan A status, students must use the NRES Request for Action form with all the required attachments during the first 20 hours of their program (Appendix C).
+The Graduate Student Coordinator and off-campus adviser consider these requests based on their individual merit and their decisions are final.
+The Plan B option is available but uncommon for on campus M.S. students.
+Procedures to change from Plan A to Plan B are similar but the deadline for change in program form is less rigid.

 A Plan B student must satisfactorily complete a minimum of 32 hours of graduate course work, of which a minimum of 12 hours are 500-level numbered courses.

 - The student must satisfactorily complete NRES 594. - The student may enroll in NRES 501, Special Problems to prepare and revise the special project.
 No more than 8 hours of NRES 501 can be counted toward an M.S. degree. - The student must prepare and submit a critical review of a special subject in the chosen area of interest and orally defend it.
+The project should develop skills in the analysis and interpretation of relevant scientific information.
 In addition, the student must perform satisfactorily on a comprehensive final examination.